 Yoho National Park

 Yoho National Park lies on the western slopes of the Canadian Rocky Mountains in British Columbia.
 It is part of the UNESCO Canadian Rocky Mountain Parks World Heritage Site.

 ‘Yoho’ is the Cree word meaning ‘awe’ or ‘wonder’, which is fitting because I was in complete awe of this park, despite the pouring rain it was still magical.

-Standing at 373 meters tall, Takakkaw Falls is the second largest waterfall in Canada.
+Standing at 373 meters tall, Takakkaw Falls is the second-largest waterfall in Canada.
 The river water of Takakkaw falls has distinctive milky, blue consistency created by stone dust.

-Wildlife viewing – black and grizzly bears, elk, deer, moose, coyotes, wolves, owls, snowshoe hares, migratory birds.
+Wildlife viewing – black and grizzly bears, elk, deer, moose, coyotes, wolves, owls, snowshoe hares, and migratory birds.

 From the parking lot, cross the bridge, the path leads to the rocky base of falls where we could really get a sense of how powerful the falls really are.
 It was pouring rain when we visited but rain or shine, get ready to get wet!
 I didn’t even bother taking my DSLR camera out of my backpack when taking photos as the mist and rain covered the lens.

 After the falls we made our way to Emerald Lake.
 It’s the largest lake located in Yoho National Park, and it’s only a 20 minutes drive from its famous neighbour Lake Louise.
 With a deep green hue, it definitely stands up to it’s name.
 I was particularly really excited to get to Emerald Lake, knowing it was far less known than Lake Louise I was excited about the endless photo opportunities.